 HI THERE, I”M HANNAH!

-I was just like you, overwhelmed by how to begin Montessori at home with my new baby.
+I was just like you a few years ago, overwhelmed by how to begin Montessori at home with my new baby.

 There wasn’t an easy checklist of “Things To Do” when you decide to start using Montessori principles at home.